fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

-At the beginning of each player's draw step, they puts the cards in their hand on the bottom of their library in any order, then draws that many cards.
+At the beginning of each player's draw step, that player puts the cards in their hand on the bottom of their library in any order, then draws that many cards.

 Teferi's Realm 1UU
 ---------------

 **World Enchantment**

-At the beginning of each player's upkeep, they chooses artifact, creature, land, or non-Aura enchantment.
+At the beginning of each player's upkeep, that player chooses artifact, creature, land, or non-Aura enchantment.
 All nontoken permanents of that type phase out.
 (While they're phased out, they're treated as though they don't exist.
 Each one phases in before its controller untaps during their next untap step.)

 Telemin Performance 3UU
 ---------------

 **Sorcery**

-Target opponent reveals cards from the top of their library until they reveals a creature card.
-They puts all noncreature cards revealed this way into their graveyard, then you put the creature card onto the battlefield under your control.
+Target opponent reveals cards from the top of their library until they reveal a creature card.
+That player puts all noncreature cards revealed this way into their graveyard, then you put the creature card onto the battlefield under your control.

 Tempest Efreet 1RRR
 ---------------